Viton Rubber Sheet FKM Gasket Material

 However, under dynamic conditions, the material’s lowest service temperature is between 5 degrees Fahrenheit to 0 degrees Fahrenheit.

 The gas permeability of Viton is very low and almost comparable to that of butyl rubber.
 A specific formulation of this gasket material could improve its resistance to acids, steam, water, and fuels.
 Here is a breakdown of the rubber gasket technical specifications.

-• Temperature range -20 degrees Celsius to +350 degrees Celsius
+• Temperature resistant range – 20 degrees Celsius to +350 degrees Celsius.

 General Properties of FKM Viton Sheets

 • Chemical Resistance: Viton offers a broad range of resistance to fuels, lubricants, oils, and a majority of mineral oils.
 It also offers good resistance to most aliphatic hydrocarbon fluids which act as solvents for many rubber materials.

 • Compression Set: The gasket material offers exceptionally good resistance even at temperatures that appear to stiffen many other non-fluorinated elastomers.